adambiltcliffe/codex/readme.md

 Everything involving swift strike, sparkshot and overpower (including in combination) Technician trigger
 Scavenger trigger
-With Troq: can cast Wither, Wrecking Ball, can cast Scorch at +1 cost, can't cast Fire Dart With Jaina: can cast Wither, Scorch, Fire Dart, can't cast Wrecking Ball With Troq and Jaina: can cast Wither, Scorch, Fire Dart and Wrecking Ball Scorch and Fire Dart
+Scorch and Fire Dart
 Skipping triggers with no choices
 Auto-targetting triggers with only one choice